Anatomy of a Clinical Trial

 Trial results - success or failure

-The majority of drugs and treatments that are developed never make it onto the market because when they are trialled they either do not work or come with side-effects that outweigh the benefits.
+Most drugs and treatments that are developed never actually make it onto the market because when they are trialled either they don’t work or come with side-effects that outweigh the benefits.

 Dexamethasone is estimated to have saved hundreds of thousands of lives around the globe.
 Without evidence from a clinical trial, its use would not have become so widespread, so rapidly.